-There is, however, a link with the Dubai Tram system via a footbridge between Gateway Station and Palm Jumeirah Tram Station.
+There is, however, a link with the Dubai Tram system via a footbridge between Palm Gateway Station and Palm Jumeirah Tram Station.
 The Dubai Tram network is connected to the Dubai Metro at two stations; Dubai Marina Tram Station and Jumeirah Lakes Towers Tram Station.

 Tickets to ride the Palm Jumeirah Monorail are fairly expensive when compared to the cost of riding the Dubai Metro or the Dubai Tram.

-A one-way ticket currently costs 15 AED.
-A return ticket costs 25 AED.
-Children under 90 cm ride free.
+Children under 110 cm ride free.
 There are no other concessions.